Configure AWS Config Recorders

 Beyond these examples

 These snippets focus on specific recorder-level features: resource type filtering and exclusion, and recording frequency control.
-They’re intentionally minimal rather than full Config deployments.
+They’re intentionally minimal rather than complete Config deployments.

 The examples reference pre-existing infrastructure such as IAM roles with Config service permissions.
-They focus on configuring the recorder rather than provisioning the complete Config pipeline.
+They focus on configuring the recorder rather than provisioning the full Config pipeline.

-To keep things focused, common Config patterns are omitted, including:
+To keep things focused, common recorder patterns are omitted, including:

 • Delivery channel configuration (separate resource)